ILIAS-eLearning/ILIAS/Services/AuthShibboleth/README.SHIBBOLETH.txt

 4. Fill in the fields of the form for the attribute mapping.
-You need to provide the names of the environment variables that contain the Shibboleth attributes for the unique ID, firstname, surname, etc. This e.g. could be 'HTTP_SHIB_PERSON_SURNAME' for the person's last name.
+You need to provide the names of the environment variables that contain the Shibboleth attributes for the unique ID, firstname, surname, etc. This e.g. could be 'Shib-Person-surname' for the person's last name.
 Refer to the Shibboleth documentation or the documentation of your Shibboleth federation for information on which attributes are available.
    Especially the field for the 'unique Shibboleth attribute' is of great